benburgers/InternationalStandards/README.md

 If you like my contributions, please have a look at my [GitHub Sponsors profile](https://github.com/sponsors/benburgers).
 My open source contributions are available free of charge (but subject to licenses) and the contributions are made entirely in my free time, but sponsorship would be sincerely appreciated.
 Thank you.

+If possible, please also buy a standard from the respective Maintenance Agency or ISO itself to cover the costs of the Maintenance Agencies and the ISO in maintaining the standards.

 # Packages

 ## ISO